resole79/resole79/readme.md

 I have been working as **web developer** for ten years.
 I came to the UK in 2014 and worked in hospitality.

-I studied Python at HyperionDev's Software Engineering Bootcamp.
+I studied Python at [HyperionDev's](https://www.hyperiondev.com/) Software Engineering Bootcamp.

-Thanks to HyperionDev for this occasion to return to my dream
+I'm studing Python at [udemy](https://www.udemy.com/) 100 Days of Code: The Complete Python Pro Bootcamp for 2023 by Angela Yu

 # Technical Skills